Mexican Chocolate Banana Bread

 - Stir in crema, sugar, salt, beaten egg, and vanilla extract.

-- In a separate bowl, vigorously whisk together the flour, cocoa powder, baking soda, ground cinnamon, and grated chocolate.
+- In a separate bowl, whisk together the flour, cocoa powder, baking soda, ground cinnamon, and grated chocolate.

 - Add the flour mixture to the banana mixture and stir until just incorporated and then fold in pecans.